Getting started with the AI deck

 The AI-deck can be mounted both on top and on the bottom using the provided long header pins.
 Either position might yield different pros & cons but for development when a JTAG cable needs to be attached the top position works best.
 Note though that the ESP32 antenna is a bit fragile and can be damaged during crashes.
 For better resilience during crashes, mount the AI-deck at the bottom, or put a peace of hot-glue as shown in the picture below.

-led deck on crazyflie
+led deck on Crazyflie

 Preparing the AI deck and Crazyflie firmware